By Ed Malaker

 You won’t need a lot of tools to install the Seymour Duncan BG1400.
-You’ll need a Phillips head screwdriver to remove the control cover, to access the electronics, and the bridge plate for access to the pickup.
+You’ll need a Phillips head screwdriver to remove the control cover, for access to the electronics, and the bridge plate.
 You’ll also need a soldering iron and a small amount of solder to make the connections.
 It would help if you also had tape to tape off two of the wires, and you may need wire cutters or pliers, but it’s unlikely.

 Make sure you have everything here:

 - Soldering iron

 This article assumes that you already have a Telecaster with a working bridge pickup.
 Since this pickup is currently working, you can open the control cavity and see where the wires are soldered and make a note of it.
 The Hot wire usually goes to a switch on a Telecaster.
 We solder the ground wire to the back of the bridge plate, or you can bring it into the control cavity and solder it to the back of the volume pot.